StIvesTabletop/stivestabletop.github.io/BoardGames/Historical.md

 * 3-5 players
 * 60 minutes play time
-* board game with card deck mechanic
+* Board game with card deck mechanic
 * [Cleopatra BGG link]({{ site.data.BoardGameLinks.CleopatraAndTheSocietyOfArchitects.BGGLink }})

 A beautiful game that even uses the game box to construct a 3-D palace for Cleopatra.